Nigeria's Tinubu rallies in Lagos powerbase before election

 Tinubu's Lagos tenure was credited by many for rapid growth in infrastructure projects, urbanisation and high internally-generated revenues.

-"He’s the man for the job.
-He's the only one who can do it," said Shittu Surajudeen, a 60-year-old businessman.
+"He’s the man for the job," said Shittu Surajudeen, a 60-year-old businessman at Tuesday's rally.

 "He really improved medical, education, infrastructure, security," he said.